tnugent1234/AutomatedHornetTracking/README.md

-# Implementation of Remotely Tracking Invasive Hornet Activity
+# Automated Hornet Tracking
-An automated system for characterising hornet colony behaviour in nature by combining deep learning and markerless tracking to extract activity patterns for remote video footage.
+An automated system for characterising hornet colony behaviour in nature by combining deep learning and markerless tracking to extract activity patterns from remote video footage.
 The invasive *Vespa velutina* needs to be monitored and researched to aim to reduduce the significant impact on the ecosystems they invavde.

 Within this repository are all of the model and system code along with usage instructions.